jlinclabs/apidocs/index.md

 ```
 Although this does not conform to REST, the REST conventions are still respected in two ways.
 First, calls that return information without changing server state use `GET` and all others use `POST`.

-Secondly, in the event of an authentication failure we return an HTTP `401` error so that the caller can redirect the user to a login page without further ado.
+Secondly, in the event of an authentication failure we return an HTTP `401` error so that the caller can redirect the user to a login page (or other authentication process) without further ado.
 And if the caller requests a non-existent endpoint we return an HTTP `404` error, and internal server errors return `500` responses.

 {% include starsep.html %}

 ### Onboarding new users

+A new user can be onboarded in one of two ways:
+* either BobCo supplies customer information on Alice to the B server, which generates an invitation URL which BobCo transmits to Alice, enabling her to sign up,
+* or Alice creates or accesses her account on her app, and her app displays a list of vendors to whom she can offer information via the A server.

+The B server method can be reviewed <a href="{{ '/b_server#onboarding' | relative_url }}">here</a>.

+The A server method is still under development.